nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 Otherwise download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 2. Download the latest version of `SHOCO` from [here](https://github.com/AY1920S2-CS2113T-T13-1/tp/releases), named `CS2113T-T13-1.Shoco.jar` under version 2.1.
+3. Copy the JAR file into an empty folder
-3. Open the command prompt in the directory of the JAR file and type in the following command:
+4. Open the command prompt in the empty folder and type in the following command:
    `java -jar CS2113T-T13-1.Shoco.jar`
-4. You are now all set to plan your shopping list!
+5. You are now all set to plan your shopping list!

 &nbsp;